ib-agent/excel-ingest-convert-to-JSON/tests/README.md

 **Usage**: `python tests/test_frozen_panes.py`

+#### `test_frozen_panes_table_detection.py`
+**Frozen panes table detection override tests**:
+- **Frozen panes override**: Tests that sheets with any frozen rows or columns default to one table
+- **Other detection bypass**: Validates that gap detection, formatting detection, and other methods are skipped
+- **Frozen rows only**: Tests sheets with only frozen rows (no frozen columns) still create one table
+- **Frozen columns only**: Tests sheets with only frozen columns (no frozen rows) still create one table
+- **No frozen panes**: Verifies that sheets without frozen panes use other detection methods
+- **Data inclusion verification**: Ensures all data is included in the single table when frozen panes are present

+**Tests Frozen Pane Detection Variety**: Sheets with frozen panes and large gaps, multiple data sections, different formatting patterns, and various frozen pane configurations.

+**Usage**: `python tests/test_frozen_panes_table_detection.py`

 #### `test_multiple_frozen_rows.py`
 **Multiple frozen rows handling for row labels**:
 - **Multiple frozen rows**: Tests scenarios with 2+ frozen rows for complex header structures